nmathewson/libottery/README.md

 Getting good performance for large-sized requests is a simple matter of choosing a fast secure stream generator.
 Fortunately, we have a bunch of those.
-Right now, libottery uses Dan Bernstein's ChaCha cipher, where a event naive implementation is pretty fast, and an optimized one can be downright scary.
+Right now, libottery uses Dan Bernstein's ChaCha cipher, where even a naive implementation is pretty fast, and an optimized one can be downright scary.

 For small request performance (say, somebody wants to generate a bunch